 Zeb Kimmel, MD

 Bob is the VP and GM of electronics manufacturer Scanning Devices.
 Bob was a two-term Board President of Ethos, a non-profit that serves older and disabled residents of Boston.
-From 1988 to 2009, he held executive roles at Lifeline Systems, the leader in Personal Response Services: from VP of Marketing, VP Government Services, and VP & GM for Lifeline’s Consumer Service Division, to (following the 2006 acquisition by Philips) VP of Acquisitions/Integration.
+From 1988 to 2009, he held executive roles at Lifeline Systems, the leader in Personal Response Services: from VP of Marketing, VP Government Services, and VP and GM for Lifeline’s Consumer Service Division, to (following the 2006 acquisition by Philips) VP of Acquisitions/Integration.

 Mark E. Frisse, MD